 - Ben Wheatley

-- Tom Hiddleston, Jeremy Irons, Sienna Miller, Luke Evans, Elizabeth Moss, James Purefoy, Sienna Guillory
+- Tom Hiddleston, Jeremy Irons, Sienna Miller, Luke Evans, Elisabeth Moss, James Purefoy, Sienna Guillory

 - 118 min.

 British society in the 1970s existed in a bubble constructed of consumerism and status, and J.G.
 Ballard’s 1975 novel High-Rise at once characterizes and bursts that bubble.
 In a dystopian pastiche of capitalistic society, the long-gestating film version of Ballard’s novel proves as surreal and unapologetic as its source.
 Featuring an impressive cast headed by Tom Hiddleston and Jeremy Irons, the film unfolds in a series of progressively more disturbing developments inside an ultra-modern apartment complex.
 Over the course of the film, all power, food sources, and social decorum break down in ways that test the viewer’s tolerance.
 We watch as this morbid microcosm descends into occasionally comic bedlam, resulting in out-of-control parties, a sad division of sexes, bursts of ugly violence, and a virulent strain of narcissism.
 The experience cannot be described as enjoyable; however, many may come to appreciate the anarchy’s commentary with distant admiration.